This article has links to products and services we love, which we may make commission from.

 Tip: Use the locker rooms at Siam Beach, skipping the most popular ones closest to the entrance.

-There is also a quieter area called Coco Beach at the other side of the park.
+There is also a quieter area called Coco Beach on the other side of the park.

 Be prepared for big laughs and lots of ‘no ways’.